NYPL/engineering-general/standards/technical-approach.md

 ## Length

 TADs SHOULD be as concise as possible while including all of the details that have a material impact on your design's acceptability.
-Generally, we recommend TAD be no longer than 10 pages.
+Generally, we recommend a TAD be no longer than 10 pages.

 Long TADs are a sign that the document should be split up into multiple TADs, with priority assigned to the one that is required to start implementation.